jncraton/vacuum/readme.md

 Your task is to implement the vacuuming agent such that it is able to successfully vacuum at least houses 0 through 4.
 Additional houses are provided for an extra challenge and to better measure agent performance in complex environments.

+No code outside of the agent function should be modified in your final submission.

 Percepts and Actions
 --------------------